Story of Titanic Passengers who Died or Survived

 Some 2nd class passengers were returning from business trips in Europe and others were using the maiden voyage of the Titanic as the last part of their honeymoon.
 These passengers had a better chance of reaching the lifeboats and survival.

-Many of those in Second Class Accommodation also Died
+Many in Second Class Accommodation also Died

 Most of the deaths here were the men.
 As it was women and children first a lot of women had to say goodbye to their husbands on the deck knowing that they would never see them again.